De'Ondre Wesley

-De'Ondre Wesley (born July 28, 1992) is an American football offensive tackle for the Edmonton Elks of the Canadian Football League (CFL).
+De'Ondre Wesley (born July 28, 1992) is an American former professional football offensive tackle.
 He played college football at Brigham Young from 2013 to 2014.
 He previously attended junior college at Diablo Valley College.

 Professional career

 Baltimore Ravens

-Wesley was signed by the Baltimore Ravens on May 2, 2015 after going undrafted.
+Wesley was signed by the Baltimore Ravens on May 2, 2015, after going undrafted.
 On September 3, 2016, he was placed on injured reserve.

 On September 1, 2017, Wesley was waived by the Ravens during final roster cutdowns.

-Buffalo Bills
+Buffalo Bills (first stint)

 On September 5, 2017, Wesley was signed to the Buffalo Bills' practice squad.
 He signed a reserve/future contract with the Bills on January 8, 2018.

-On September 1, 2018, Wesley was waived by the Bills and was signed to the practice squad the next day.
-He was released on September 13, 2018.
+On September 1, 2018, Wesley was waived by the Bills and was re-signed to the practice squad the next day.
+He was released on September 13.

 Indianapolis Colts

-On November 6, 2018, Wesley was signed to the Indianapolis Colts practice squad, but was released a week later.
-He was re-signed on December 5, 2018.
-He signed a reserve/future contract on January 13, 2019.
-He was waived on May 21, 2019.
+On November 6, 2018, Wesley was signed to the Indianapolis Colts' practice squad, but was released on November 13.
+He was re-signed by Indianapolis on December 5.
+Wesley signed a reserve/future contract with the Colts on January 13, 2019.
+He was waived by Indianapolis on May 21.

 Buffalo Bills (second stint)

-On May 22, 2019, Wesley was claimed off of waivers by the Buffalo Bills.
-He was waived with an injury settlement on August 28, 2019.
+On May 22, 2019, Wesley was claimed off of waivers by the Bills.
+He was waived with an injury settlement on August 28.